InitWare/InitWare/README.md

 Units are automatically scheduled by a job scheduler according to their dependency specifications.
 A user session manager facilitates tracking of users' login sessions, with each user provided their own dedicated service manager.
-Finally the Event Log System provides a system-wide Event Log aggregating diverse log sources.
+Finally the InitWare System Log provides a system-wide event log aggregating diverse log sources.

 The Suite may run either as an init system or as an auxiliary service management